-You can use Unified Manager to investigate a performance event caused by workloads overutilizing an aggregate.
+Responding to a dynamic performance event caused by a disk failure overutilizing an aggregate.
 You can also use Unified Manager to check the health of the aggregate to see if recent health events detected on the aggregate contributed to the performance event.